mfernest/SEBC/README_Docs.md

 ## Notes on Cloudera documentation

 * Cloudera documentation is [available online](http://www.cloudera.com/documentation.html) in HTML and PDF format.
-* The site has changed substantially with the C5.7.0 release
+* The site made big changes with the C5.7.0 release

 I recommend downloading the PDF form of these documents with every point release.
-For complex topics that span several pages, I find them easier to read.
-The HTML format can be difficult to follow
-correctly: there are, in many places:
-* Sections describing variations for each Linux distribution
-* Sections for using the command line or Cloudera Manager for one exercise
-* A variety of `(Optional)` components for long exercises

-I find it is easy to get distracted and forget the context of what you're following.
-If you're not careful to mark your place and keep notes on your progress, it's easy to follow instructions that don't apply to your platform, your chosen approach, or to follow optional elements you don't need.
+They are usually easier to read and follow than the online format.

 For your convenience, I've linked to the latest version of each PDF below.
-You won't need many of them for the class, but they don't take much room on disk:
+You won't need most of them for class, but they don't take much room on disk and will come in handy often

 * [Introduction](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/PDF/cloudera-introduction.pdf)
 * [Release Notes](http://www.cloudera.com/content/www/en-us/documentation/enterprise/latest/PDF/cloudera-releases.pdf)